Undergraduate Course: Civil Engineering 1 (CIVE08001)

 - Interpret and illustrate basic concepts in structural engineering, including static equilibrium and free body diagrams.

-- Interpret and illustrate basic concepts of civil engineering, including the water cycle, water and wastewater treatment, soils in civil engineering, road and rail transport systems and fire safety.
+- Interpret and illustrate basic concepts of civil engineering, including the water cycle, water and wastewater treatment, materials in civil engineering.

 - Tackle an open-ended design problem that does not have a single correct answer.